Front-Row Seat. Over Two Decades. Here’s What I Learned.

 In 2002 I founded Carlos Fox Leadership.
 In 2004 I became a TEC Canada Chair in Ottawa.
 I never looked back.

-For over two decades I have had the privilege of sitting across from CEO’s and senior executives at some of Ottawa’s most significant companies — not to tell them what to do, but to help them find the clarity, courage, and community to lead better.
-I have never been a CEO myself.
-I have come to believe that’s exactly why it works.
+For over two decades I have had the privilege of sitting across from CEOs and senior executives at some of Ottawa’s most significant companies — not to tell them what to do, but to help them find the clarity, courage, and community to lead better.

 Since 2004 I have facilitated more than 700 full-day TEC sessions, conducted over 6,000 one-to-one coaching sessions with CEOs and senior executives, and led more than 60 member retreats — many of them including spouses, because great leadership doesn't stop at the office door.